-A practice quiz on Moodle has been design to accompany each chapter of the text.
+A practice quiz on Moodle has been designed to accompany each chapter of the text.
 Each quiz contains approximately 12 multiple-choice questions on concepts covered in the text.
 While these quizzes are not comprehensive in their coverage, they should help you assess your grasp of some key concepts and hopefully help you learn more of the material in preparation for the exams.
+Occasionally, some of the quiz questions appear on the exams.
 NOTE: You may take each quiz as many times as you want to improve your score up until the time when the quiz is closed (note the times listed on the syllabus).
 Each quiz is worth 0.5 percent of your course grade (for a total of 9 percent of your course grade).
-Note that the practice quizzes are due at 6:00 p.m. on the dates listed on the syllabus (usually on a Friday, occasionally on a Monday).
-Because you may encounter technical difficulties, I urge you to begin these quizzes well in advance of the closing time.
-Again, you may take these as many times as you like to improve your grade up to the closing time listed on the syllabus.
-Note for all quizzes there is a 5-day grace period.
-This means that if you do not complete the quiz by the 6:00 p.m.
-Friday deadline, you have 5 additional days to complete it without penalty.
+Note that the practice quizzes are due at 6:00 p.m. on the dates listed on the syllabus (usually on Fridays, but not always).
+Because you may encounter technical difficulties, I urge you to begin these quizzes well in advance of the due dates.
+Again, you may take these as many times as you like to improve your grade up to due dates listed on the syllabus.
+Note for all quizzes there is a 3-day grace period.
+This means that if you do not complete a quiz that is due by a 6:00 p.m.
+Friday deadline, you have 3 additional days to complete it without penalty.
 Please note, I will not accept quizzes past the grace period unless a documented excuse is provided demonstrating why you were prevented from finishing the quiz prior to the original deadline.
 What this means is that you should make your best effort to complete the quizzes prior to the deadlines and rely on the grace period only when an unexpected problem arises.
+My strong suggestion is to check the schedule each week to make certain you have completed all the week's assignments.